sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 Refer to the [git](https://git-scm.com/) website for download and installation instructions for your environment.

 ## Step 1 - Download the Software
-Clone the mcp-server repository with
+Clone the mcp-server repository with:

 On Windows
 ```